TracyChacon/Brian-Pob/README.md

 ###

-- 👀 I'm mainly a front-end web dev but I love all things computer science!
+👀 - I'm mainly a front-end web dev but I love all things computer science!

-- 🌱 I’m currently majoring in Computer Science B.S. at Florida State University.
+🌱 - I’m currently majoring in Computer Science B.S. at Florida State University.

-- 🧠 Technologies I'm learning right now: TypeScript, SolidJS, and TailwindCSS.
+🧠 - I'm currently learning the following technologies: TypeScript, SolidJS, TailwindCSS.

+💙 - I'm actively participating in the SolidJS community with contributions to the [new docs site](https://github.com/solidjs/solid-docs-next).

 ###